Last modified September 29, 2021

 gsctl update organization set-credentials \ -o myorg \ --aws-operator-role arn:aws:iam::0123456789:role/GiantSwarmAWSOperator \ --aws-admin-role arn:aws:iam::0123456789:role/GiantSwarmAdmin

-For Azure we require you to pass four credential details.
+For Azure you provide four credential details.
 Here is the general syntax:

 gsctl update organization set-credentials \ -o|--organization <org-id> \ --azure-subscription-id <subcription-id> \ --azure-tenant-id <tenant-id> \ --azure-client-id <client-id> \ --azure-secret-key <secret-key> \